RockmanEXEZone/LiveNow/README.md

 Live Now
 ========

-Live Now is a web application written in jQuery that queries the Twitch.tv API and displays all live streams of Mega Man Battle Network or Mega Man Star Force games.
-All Twitch API requests are made from the user's browser, which also prevents abuse.
+Live Now is a web application written in jQuery that queries the Twitch and Hitbox APIs and displays all live streams of Mega Man Battle Network or Mega Man Star Force games.
+All API requests are made from the user's browser, which also prevents abuse.

 Live demo
 ---------